 It is also the case that the rural parts of the Denbigh area have relatively high rates of older people (over 65) meaning that the impact of age related illness is likely to be felt more here than in other areas.
 Significant research suggests that the number of older people with dementia is set to increase.
 Numbers of people whose illnesses or frailty means that they are no-longer able to perform daily self-care tasks are also predicted to increase; making health in older age a priority for the area.
 All these factors are likely to put pressure on social care providers including home care, traditional residential and nursing care and modern Extra-Care, reablement, and preventative services.

 A history of tailored care, residential and employment facilities at Henllan, Llangwyfan and Aberwheeler as well as the legacy of the North Wales Hospital mean that there is a relatively high proportion of residents with mental health problems or learning disabilities within the area.
 Sustaining support for these groups is another priority.
-The Denbigh Area accounts for 15% of the population of Denbighshire but includes 17% of social services clients with learning disabilities, 19% of social services clients with ‘other’ vulnerabilities and 13% of clients with substance misuse problems.

-Investment in outdoor leisure is also planned including improvements to the Llyn Brenig Cycle Path, the Hiraethog Way and Brenig Way walking routes and Llwybr Tyrnog, Llwybr Clywedog and Henllan Community Miles routes.
+Denbigh residents and visitors enjoy access to the Llyn Brenig Cycle Path, the Hiraethog Way and Brenig Way walking routes and Llwybr Tyrnog, Llwybr Clywedog and Henllan Community Miles routes.

 The town of Denbigh has similar rates of older people (over 65) as the county as a whole with some parts (notably Upper Denbigh) with a younger profile.
-Outside of the town the rural areas have higher proportions of older people with Llanrhaeadr-yng-Nghinmeirch at 33% and Llandyrnog at 40% compared with 23% in Denbighshire and 19% in Wales.

 Figures on other protected characteristics are not available at a local level although rates of limiting long-term illness provide an indication of the proportion of people who are disabled.
 Rates of limiting long-term illness are high in Upper Denbigh and Henllan and in Denbigh Central, whilst in other parts of the Denbigh area they are typical of those across the county as a whole.